What is endometriosis?

 - Doppler examination of the soft tissues of the abdominal wall

-Histopathology is the key to accurate diagnosis and detects endometrial glands, stroma and haemosiderin, if present.
+Cytology on fine needle aspirate or histopathology on skin biopsy or excision specimen is the key to accurate diagnosis and detects endometrial glands, stroma, and haemosiderin.

 What is the treatment for cutaneous endometriosis?

-The main treatment for cutaneous endometriosis is surgical excision of the mass, preserving the umbilicus whenever possible and if relevant.
+The main treatment for cutaneous endometriosis is surgical excision of the mass, preserving the umbilicus if relevant.